jamiedraws/BEM/readme.md

 Sure, I could get by with this alone.
 However, header elements can be used to describe other relationships besides the website itself.
 For instance, I could use a header element to describe the header of an article or a quote or a sidebar.
 Imagine these headers having a different look and feel.

-The css I've written for the main header will also affect those other headers, whcih I probably don't want.
-This is where you'd start thinking about using css classes to solve the problem, right?
+The CSS I've written for the main header will also affect those other headers, whcih I probably don't want.
+This is where you'd start thinking about using classes to solve the problem, right?

 ```css
 .header {